rainestorme/murkmod/README.md

 bash <(curl -SLk https://raw.githubusercontent.com/rainestorme/murkmod/main/murkmod.sh)
 ```

-This command will download and install murkmod and its (almost minimal) dependencies.
-Once the installation is complete, you can start using murkmod by running mush as usual.
+This command will download and install murkmod to your device.
+Once the installation is complete, you can start using murkmod by opening mush as usual.

-> Installing (or updating) fakemurk will set the password for the `chronos` user to `murkmod`.
+> 📝 Installing (or updating) fakemurk will set the password for the `chronos` user to `murkmod`.

-#### Tip:
-If you get an error about a filesystem being readonly run
-`fsck -f $(rootdev)`
+> ⚠ If you get an error about a filesystem being readonly run `fsck -f $(rootdev)` then reboot.
-then reboot

 ## Plugin Management
 Once murkmod is installed, refresh your mush tab or open a new one with `Ctrl+Alt+T`.
-You'll see a few new options, such as the ability to run `neofetch`, but the important ones here are `Install plugins`, `Uninstall plugins` and `Plugins`.
+You'll see a bunch of new options, but the important ones for this guide are `Install plugins`, `Uninstall plugins` and `Plugins`.

 To install a plugin, head over to [this link](https://github.com/rainestorme/murkmod/tree/main/plugins).
 Find the plugin you want and remember its filename.
-You'll need it in a bit.
-Select `Install plugins` and enter the filename.
-The file should be installed, then you can enter `q` to quit.
+Select `Install plugins` and enter said filename.
+The plugin should be fetched from Github, and then you can enter `q` to quit.

 You can go to `Plugins` to use your installed plugins.
 Once you select an option, it should execute the plugin's contents.